miguelriosoliveira/proffy/README.md

 # :closed_book: License

-Released in 2020 :closed_book: License

 This project is under the [MIT license](./LICENSE).

-Made with love by [Miguel Rios](https://github.com/miguelriosoliveira) 🚀

-Give a ⭐️ if this project helped you!
+Made with love by [Miguel Rios](https://github.com/miguelriosoliveira) 🚀 • Give a ⭐️ if this project helped you!